IhateCreatingUserNames2/Cupcake/readme.md

 # CupCake Framework

+THIS READ ME IS DEPRECATED xD

+MAIN CUPCAKE FRAMEWORK FILE IS NARRATIVE_ENHANCED_CUPCAKE.PY

 this read me was created by Claude, i added some minor stuff

 CupCake is a sophisticated AI framework designed to simulate an AI Agent with Persistent Persona in a symbiosis of structured technical components and adaptive narrative processes.